MichaelTague/cs50-python/project/README.md

 # Technical Details

-* 327 lines long
 * 5 imports: re, sys, math, decimal, and scipy
 * 16 functions overall
+* 327 lines long
-* Decimal arithmetic is used throughout to avoid rounding issues.
+* Decimal arithmetic is used throughout to avoid rounding issues
-* scipy is used for it numerical calculation Newton Method (optimize).
+* scipy is used for it's numerical calculation using Newton's Method (optimize)

+The main function asks the four questions, calls calc_(principal interest term payment) for any unanswered questions and then calls "print_loan" to summaarize the loan.